-BN4102 DEMOGRAPHY AND URBANISATION
+DEMOGRAPHY AND URBANISATION

-- Understand the basic concept and definitions of the key terms of the population studies and to remember the demographic trends at the global, national, regional and the city level. - Understand the trends of vital statistics, analyse the population forecasting techniques and creation of cohort tables. - Understand the basic terms of urbanization and analyse the trend of urbanization at international, national, state and regional level. - Analyse the various concepts of any settlement system and evaluate the role of urban settlements - Formulation of policies and strategies for directing the trend of urbanization in the desired pattern in India.
+- To understand the basic concept and definitions of the key terms of the population studies and to remember the demographic trends at the global, national, regional and the city level. - To understand the trends of vital statistics, analyse the population forecasting techniques and creation of cohort tables. - To understand the basic terms of urbanization and analyse the trend of urbanization at international, national, state, and regional level. - To analyse the various concepts of any settlement system and evaluate the role of urban settlements - To formulate policies and strategies for directing the trend of urbanization in the desired pattern in India.